 - Refer to the Scholarship rules to ensure you are eligible

-- Search for an SRS opportunity in our research opportunities guide to find a supervisor
+- Search for a Summer Research Scholarship opportunity and find a supervisor

 - Go to the online application when applications open and download the Research Project and Supervisor form

 - Approach your preferred supervisor and agree on a project and possible start date